 This module integrates the structure and function of the respiratory system with clinical applications.
 The anatomy of the respiratory system and associated structures is covered including the structure of the nose, larynx and upper airway, anterior thoracic wall and the diaphragm.
 The microscopic structure of all parts of the airway is included.
 There is brief coverage of the embryonic development of the respiratory system and associated structures.
 The ventilation of the lungs with air, diffusion of gases in the lungs, the perfusion of the lungs with blood, and gas exchange in the lungs are then described.
 Gas transport in the blood and gas exchange in the tissues are covered.
-The regulation of respiratory system.
+The regulation of respiratory ventilation is described.
+Students are introduced to medical imaging of the respiratory system.
 It is also envisaged that some clinical lectures will be interspersed throughout the module.
 Practicals are given which explore and reinforce the material covered in lectures.